 The farmer was a little embarrassed at the request because he strongly doubted that the boy had the kind of money he was asking for the pups.
 Trying to dissuade the little fellow, he said, “Son, these puppies come from fine parents and cost a fair amount of money.”
 The boy, however, didn’t give up so easily.
 He reached deep into his pocket, pulled out a handful of change, and said, “I’ve got thirty-nine cents.
 Is that enough to at least take a look?”
 The farmer couldn’t help but smile and answer, “Sure.”

-The man then let out a whistle and called, “Here, Dolly!”
-Out from the doghouse and down the ramp came Dolly, followed by four little balls of fur.
-The boy’s eyes danced with delight.
+He let out a whistle and called, “Here, Dolly!”
+Out from the doghouse and down the ramp came Dolly, followed by four little balls of fur, as the boy’s eyes danced with delight.
 But as Dolly and her pups made their way to the farmer, the boy saw another little ball appear at the door of the doghouse.
 It was noticeably smaller than the others, but it slid down the ramp with every bit as much enthusiasm.
 Then it began hobbling toward the others, doing its best to catch up.

 And now that Tonya and I have lived through the pain of those two miscarriages, we have the understanding to minister to couples who must endure one.
 Do you see how the divine chain of ministry perpetuates itself?
 Certainly no one wants to volunteer to go through something “bad,” but at least we know that God can bring something “good” out of the experience.

-So keep all this in mind today, Christian, and don’t be shy about ministering to those who are having to travel difficult ground that you’ve already traveled.
-Know that there is a person out there somewhere who needs someone who understands, and that someone is you.
+So, Christian, keep all this in mind today and don’t be shy about ministering to those who are having to travel difficult ground that you’ve already traveled.
+Know that there is a person out there somewhere who is looking for someone who understands, and the person they are looking for is you.
 You just have to be willing to care and willing to share.
-And I”m happy to report that what you’ll find is that even as you minister to others, God will minister to you through the experience.
+And I’m happy to report that what you’ll find is that even as you minister to others, God will minister to you through the caring and the sharing.